 Friends of Mawson Ponds

-The Friends of Mawson Ponds has achieved a huge amount of work engaging the local community in caring for the future of the urban open space that surrounds Mawson Ponds.
+The Friends of Mawson Ponds has made some massive achievements in engaging the local community to care for the future of the urban open space that surrounds Mawson Ponds.
 They were successful in receiving an ACT Environment Grant in 2021, engaging in planting and creation of a wildlife corridor.

 Explore sightings around Mawson Pond on Canberra Nature Map.